frankiej60/Bike-Purchases-excel-cleaning-dashboard/README.md

 8. Age Bracket and Bike Purchases
 - Middle-aged workers purchase the most bikes at 68%, followed by Old workers with a  purchase rate of 19%.
 Adolescent workers purchased 5% and invalid purchased the fewest at 3%.

-### Methodology
----
-To enhance the quality and usability of the data, I carried out the following cleaning operations:

-1. Search and replace ambiguous values
-    - Resolved ambiguities in the representation of values.
-      Example: Replaced 'M' which stood for both 'Male' in the Gender column and 'Married' in the Marital Status column with clear and distinct identifiers.

-2. Conditional column creation
-    - Implemented conditional column creation using the formula:
-          =IF(L2>54,"Old", IF(L2>31,"Middleage",IF(L2 < 31, "Adolescent", "Invalid")))
-    - This formula was used to categorize each individuals age into specific age ranges: "Old", "Middle Age", "Adolescent", or "Invalid".
-    - Purpose: To streamline age-related analysis in pivot tables.

 ### Tools
 ---